JananiSBabu/deep-learning-with-pytorch-torchvision/README.md

 This got fixed in torchvision 0.5.0

 # Deep Learning with PyTorch
 This repo contains self-practiced excercises for Udacity's Deep Learning with PyTorch lesson.
-This lesson appears in our [AI Programming with Python Nanodegree program](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089).
+This lesson appears in [AI Programming with Python Nanodegree program](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089).

 * **Part 1:** Introduction to PyTorch and using tensors
 * **Part 2:** Building fully-connected neural networks with PyTorch